Hack23/cia/SECURITY_ARCHITECTURE.md

 - 🔌 VPC Endpoints for secure AWS service access
 - 👁️ Continuous monitoring with GuardDuty, Inspector, and Security Hub
 - 📜 Complete data integrity with Javers versioning and author attribution
-- 🔍 Comprehensive user activity and security event tracking
+- 📊 Comprehensive session tracking and user action auditing with ApplicationSession and ApplicationActionEvent
-- 📋 NIST CSF and ISO 27001 compliance alignment
+- 🔍 Detailed security event monitoring with multiple event types
 - 🤖 Automated security operations with Systems Manager

 For detailed implementation costs and specific AWS security services, refer to the [Financial Security Plan](FinancialSecurityPlan.md).